-135 units are required as approved by the electrical engineering graduate student adviser.
+135 units (100 or above except some specially petitioned humanities courses) are required as approved by the electrical engineering graduate student adviser.
 No more than 30 units of pass/fail grades may be counted toward this requirement.
 Units toward this are not transferable from other schools.
-At least 54 units of EE letter-graded courses (courses listed or cross-listed as EE) labeled 100 or above and not counting EE 191 or EE 291 are required.
+At least 54 units of EE lettergraded courses (courses listed or cross-listed as EE) labeled 100 or above and not counting EE 191 or EE 291 are required.
 EE 105 abc, Electrical Engineering Seminar, is also required.
 Students are urged to consider including a humanities course in the remaining free electives.